My Lalafell Black Mage riding a magical dog as we fly across the moon

 Totally unrelated: My Final Fantasy XI (2003) character was a cat girl.

-I made my Lalafell Black Mage 12 years ago and I remember wanting him to be this unassuming, tiny, smooth, genderless little guy who created giant explosions.
-He had subtle little stars on his cheek to represent the enormous meteors he’d bring down from the sky onto my unsuspecting enemies in the cutest possible way, and it gave him a little bit of a Ziggy Stardust vibe.
+I made my Lalafell Black Mage 12 years ago.
+I remember wanting him to be this unassuming, tiny, smooth, genderless little guy who created giant explosions.
+Little stars on his cheek represented the enormous meteors he’d drop on unsuspecting enemies in the cutest possible way.
+It gave him a little bit of a Ziggy Stardust vibe.

 Tooltip for the Phial of Fantasia in Final Fantasy XIV

-(Binary gender is baked into this game so hard 🗾)
+(Square Enix baked binary gender into this game so hard 🗾)

-It’s been less than a week since I did it and the euphoria I feel in my escapist MMO world when I play now is so worth that $10.
+Less than a week later and the euphoria I feel in my escapist fantasy world is already well worth $10.
 The first time an NPC I’ve known for years ran up to me and effortlessly addressed me as Mistress Kowalski before getting right to the point of the quest she had for me lit me up so unexpectedly.

-It’s stupid.
-SO STUPID.
+It’s silly.
+So silly.
 But the feelings are real and I’m trying to let them in, no matter how silly they may seem.